 Phoenix welcomed them like it had been waiting.

 Their townhome sat tucked inside a little community that defied everything people think they know about Arizona — lush and green and shaded, with winding walkways and pools and parks and hiking trails right outside the door.
 Perfect for them.
 Perfect for Sage, who, as it turned out, was the greatest social director either of them had ever had.
-Walk a dog in a neighborhood twice a day, in heat and monsoons and everything in between, and you will meet everyone.
+Walk a dog in a neighborhood several times a day, in heat and monsoons and everything in between, and you will meet everyone.
 And they did.
 Neighbors became friends.
 Friends became family.
 Friends' friends became friends.
 The circle kept expanding — dog parks, dinner parties, faith gatherings, group meetups, live events — until one day they looked around and realized they were surrounded by a whole community of kindred souls.
 The kind of people who show up for the big moments and also for a random Wednesday, just because.

 They had them too.
 More than a few.